OctoFarm/OctoFarm/README.md

 ## Contributing
 Version 2.0 is underway on the `alpha-2x` branch.
-If anyone would like to join the fun please head over to discord with the following link: - Discord: [Discord](https://discord.gg/vjabMUn) and speak to us in Developer Discussions.
+If anyone would like to join the fun please head over to discord with the following link: [Discord](https://discord.gg/vjabMUn) and speak to us in Developer Discussions.
 Thanks!

 ## License
 Distributed under GNU Affero General Public License v3.0.
 See `LICENSE` for more information.